 “Up in this air you breathed easily, drawing in a vital assurance and lightness of heart.
 In the highlands you woke up in the morning and thought: Here I am, where I ought to be.”

-Karen Blixen wrote these words about her time in the Eastern Highlands of Kenya in her book, Out of Africa, but we think she was writing about a stay at the isolated Highlands Mountain Retreat.
+Karen Blixen wrote these words about her time in the Eastern Highlands of Kenya in Out of Africa.
+But we think she was writing about a stay at the isolated Highlands Mountain Retreat.

 Where is it?